A detailed list of all my favorite things to do and the most important tourist attractions in Kyrgyzstan

 9. Bath in the Issyk-Kul Lake

 Issyk-Kul is the second largest mountain lake in the world, only rivaled by Lake Titicaca in South America.
 It may not be as high, but it is just as stunning.
 It is surrounded by high mountains on all sides, so there are plenty of hiking and horse riding opportunities for you.

-BUT, unlike its cousin in South America, you can go bathing at Issyk-Kul.
+BUT, unlike its cousin in South America, you can go swimming in Issyk-Kul.
 The water is surprisingly warm and you have the most beautiful beaches.
 It somewhat looks like in Italy – only without the crowd and mountains some 6,000 meters high in the background.
 Simply amazing!

 10. Swim in the Tuz-Kol salt lake